Estimating Electrical Costs – Light Fixtures

 Sign up and you will immediately receive an E-mail to access Red Rhino Electrical Estimating Software.

-It is very unlikely that any electrical estimate would be done without the need of light fixtures.
-These materials are so common in jobs, that good electrical estimating software should have a catalog of light fixtures to select from to prepare a bid quickly and efficiently.
-So we will look at some important considerations regarding this frequently used item.
+An electrical estimate often has light fixtures included.
+Good electrical estimating software has a catalog of light fixtures to select from to prepare a bid quickly and efficiently.
+Below are important considerations regarding lighting.

 If a fixture type is not clear or not labeled, look in adjacent room or area and see if it is logical that it is the same type.
 If it is not clear what type they are then circle the item with a question mark and send an RFI or use other means to determine what it is.
 DO NOT LEAVE IT OUT!
 List it down with a description as an unknown.
 Plug a price for this if you cannot determine what it is.